 Here at Super Supplies, we are proud to say we stock over 1500 products.

 Still don’t care.

-Your prospect doesn’t care about you or your company, they just want to know what’s it in for them?’
-What benefit is your product going to give them, which they haven’t already got?
+Your prospect doesn’t care about you or your company.
+They just want to know what’s it in for them?’
+What benefit is your product going to give them that they haven’t already got?

 It’s time to give them something!
 Imagine you are on a blind date, you need to get their interest quickly, give them something which proves that you’re a good match for them.

 To do this, we recommend email nurturing, which is similar to keeping in touch with someone after your date via text messages.
 Essentially, you’re warming them up for a second date.

 This a series of emails that will go out to them over a set period of time, which show you know all about them, what their pain points are, and that you know how to fix them.

 Make sure as part of this series of emails, you send them an email case study too.
 This shows that similar companies in their industry are working with you and show how you have solved their problems.

 So, you aren’t just selling to them, and you are proving that you know all about them and their industry.
 You have even helped similar companies, so by not using you they are at a disadvantage.